SavineGailCCansancio/SavineGailCCansancio/README.md

 - 👋 Hi, I’m @SavineGailCCansancio
-- 👀 I’m interested in you yieee ackkk oum
+- 👀 I’m interested in...
-- 🌱 I’m currently learning french spanish korean japanese hindi mandarin greek roman arabic german persian turkish portugese italian english vietnamese tagalo
+- 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate on roblox dti
+- 💞️ I’m looking to collaborate...
-- 📫 How to reach me don't
+- 📫 How to reach me...
-- 😄 Pronouns: Ha/Ha/Ha/Ha/Ha/Ha
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: naa koy BMW
+- ⚡ Fun fact: ...

 <!---
 SavineGailCCansancio/SavineGailCCansancio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.